emcniece/rancher-catalog/templates/wp-php7/1/README.md

 One-click WordPress w/ PHP7-FPM, Redis, Nginx

-## With MySQL
+## No MySQL

-Includes a MySQL container - use the `-no-mysql` version to use an external database.
+Does not include a MySQL container - use the `-mysql` version to include a database.

 ## Volumes